- About the hearings

 Please be aware that:

 - The Tribunal does not have any powers of investigation, nor does it collect evidence to support or oppose a Lay Application.
-Anyone who makes a Lay Application is responsible for investigating and collecting evidence, for putting together Form 1, a Statement under Rule 5 Solicitors (Disciplinary Proceeding) Rules 2007 (“SDPR”) and exhibiting the supporting evidence to the Statement.
-If the Lay Application is certified as showing a case to answer by the Tribunal under Rule 6 SDPR, the Tribunal sends the Lay Application, Statement, and supporting documents to the solicitor named in the application, who becomes the Respondent.
+Anyone who makes a Lay Application is responsible for investigating and collecting evidence, for completing the application form, a Statement under Rule 12 Solicitors (Disciplinary Proceeding) Rules 2019 (“SDPR”) and exhibiting the supporting evidence to the Statement.
+If the Lay Application is certified as showing a case to answer by the Tribunal under Rule 13 SDPR, the Tribunal sends the Lay Application, Statement, and supporting documents to the solicitor named in the application, who becomes the Respondent.
 If the Lay Application is not certified as showing a case to answer, the only remedy is by means of appeal against that decision to the High Court.

 - The solicitor may decide to appoint his own solicitor or barrister or another representative to act on his behalf.